 Apple has released iOS 11.4.1, a small update containing an important new security feature: USB Restriction Mode.
 These new settings protect against USB devices that connect to break an iPhone’s security and encryption safeguards.

 What is USB Restriction Mode?

-USB Restriction Mode works by restricting access to the Lightning port on your iPhone if the device hasn’t been used in the last hour.
+USB Restriction Mode works by restricting access to the Lightning port on your iPhone.
+When the device hasn’t been used for an hour, the mode comes into operation.

 If you go to Settings and check under Face ID (or Touch ID) & Passcode, you’ll see a new security feature for USB Accessories.
 By default, the switch is off.
-This means that once your iPhone (or iPad) has been locked for over an hour, you will no longer be able to connect to the device via USB — shutting out cracking tools like GrayKey.
+As a result, once your iPhone (or iPad) has been locked for over an hour, you will no longer be able to connect to the device via USB — shutting out cracking tools like GrayKey.
 However, any accessories that you want to continue working, toggle the option on to remove the hour limit.

 The wording is a little bit confusing.
 Simply, if you want your iPhone to be most secure, leave the toggle disabled.

 Consequently, this is a big boost to user privacy for Apple.
 In a statement said “We’re constantly strengthening the security protections in every Apple product to help customers defend against hackers, identity thieves, and intrusions into their personal data,”